gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 - **RoutingService** - This services takes care of handling various types of request received from users forwarding each of them to the appropriate service.
 - **RunManagementService** - Is responsible for Subscription, Insertion and Spectating requests for the Track4Run Service.

+We assume that the routing functionality is responsible of forwarding messages to the directly interested services depending on the client that has performed the request.

 The diagram below describes the data model of the entire application, more specifically the data rapresentation in memory used by software components to achieve their objective.